Dexesttp/town-of-spirals/readme.md

 ## Install the bot

 It's fairly easy.
-You'll just need git and node.js (I'm testing it on v14.0, but older versions might still work).
+You'll just need git and node.js v16.6.0 or higher

+Important: Node.js v16.6.0 is REQUIRED for discord.js (otherwise you'll get an error about AbortController)

 Open a terminal at the location of your choice.